Labs & Study Spaces

 Meeting Spaces & Study Rooms

-There are a variety of study and meeting spaces available on the Boston Health Sciences Campus in both the M&V Building at 136 Harrison Avenue and in the Sackler Building at 145 Harrison Avenue.
-The Hirsh Library located on the fourth through seventh floors of the Sackler Building features quiet floors and collaborative spaces, two computer labs, study rooms, and meeting areas to accommodate a variety of research and academic needs.
+There are a variety of study and meeting spaces available on the Boston Health Sciences Campus in both the M&V Building at 136 Harrison Avenue and in the Medical Education Building at 145 Harrison Avenue.
+The Hirsh Library located on the fourth through seventh floors of the Medical Education Building features quiet floors and collaborative spaces, two computer labs, study rooms, and meeting areas to accommodate a variety of research and academic needs.

-MD students have access to Learning Communities on the second and third floors of the Sackler Building that feature small group classrooms and study spaces, as well as living room and kitchen facilities.
+MD students have access to Learning Communities on the second and third floors of the Medical Education Building that feature small group classrooms and study spaces, as well as living room and kitchen facilities.
 To learn more about these spaces, visit the Mentoring & Learning Communities page.

 Physician Assistant Students